developer-imran/RPA-UiPath/HR_OnBoarding_Process - UiPath/README.md

 # RPA-UiPath

-HR OnBoarding Process,
+HR OnBoarding Process Using REFramework,

-=> The information below is exactly that this process do.
+=> Steps to be executed by this Process.

 1) Get the data from employees appointment letter and payroll declaration.
-2) Save into excel sheet
+2) Save into Master excel sheet .
-3) Log in to official portal and generate every individual employees, employee Id and official mail Id.
+3) Log-in into official portal and generate every individual employees, employee Id and official mail Id.
 4) Move succeed files into successFiles folder.